 10: EXEMPLARY or EXTREMELY RARE: We expect that few autos will ever place into this category.

 Extraordinary ground up restoration, flawless paint, excellent running condition, very rare, extremely rare, matching

-numbers, provenance, unique auto with amazingly low miles, documented rare color or optioned, these are some of the
+numbers, provenance, very original auto with amazingly low miles, documented rare color or optioned, these are some

 We acknowledge that values are constantly changing and will from time to time exceed our top listed value of "10".
 A value

 of "10+" can be used to describe a vehicle that exceeds "10".

 and RE-CREATIONS are autos that originally may have been a lesser version of a certain model that was